johnnymayer/cdmlink-clone/README.md

 ## Features & Specifications
   * Blog Posts
     * User can view blog posts regarding music, music technologies, and music hardwares.
-These are accessible via categories, selected "top" stories on the home page.
+These are accessible via categories, selected "top" stories appear on the home page.
+  * Archive
+    * User can access an archive of all blog posts.  *Future Proposal includes - ammending Blog Post model to include date, adding date filtering for cleaner archiving.*
   * Ad Integration - *Feature Proposal*
     * Deliver ads in order to monetize traffic to the site.
 Specific ad categories could include, but are not limited to: music retailers, music hardware retailers, music services, etc.  Most ads would be user targeted with relevant services or retailers to the end user.
   * Database